01m1/Ant-Colony-Simulator-With-Python/README.md

 ![image](https://github.com/01m1/Ant-Colony-Simulator-With-Python/assets/69215780/aa911744-6f89-41f2-8b5b-d5e6f3284e5b)

+**Simulation Features**

+* **Ant Behavior:** Ants wander around randomly across the screen in search of food.
+Once they collect food, they transport it back to their home.

+* **Pheromone Trails:** Ants lay down pheromone trails to guide others to food sources.
+Paths strengthen over time as more ants use them, with shorter paths initially stronger.

+* **Pheromone Dynamics:** Pheromones evaporate gradually, adjusting path strengths dynamically based on recent activity.
+This results in ants discovering the shortest path to a food source.

+* **Queen Ant Mechanics:** The queen ant, identified by its yellow head and blue circle, can fly over walls.
+It spawns a new ant every 50 food items collected, contributing to colony growth.

 **Settings**

-Navigate to the settings menu to customise your experience.
+Navigate to the settings menu to customise the simulator.
 Import and export settings using the buttons at the top-right corner.
 Settings configurations are saved locally as text files for future use.

 # Controls